Commission on Fire Accreditation International

 These board members provide a broad spectrum of representation that allows for continuous improvement and increased professionalism within the CFAI itself.
 The most recent change for the CFAI came in March 2006 with the unveiling of a new corporate name and logo.
 The new name, Center for Public Safety Excellence, Inc., was intended to better describe what the organization does in relation to fire department accreditation and fire chief credentialing as well as new programs in virtual reality training.
 As for the fire department accreditation section of the corporation, the name remained Commission on Fire Accreditation International.

-The mission of the CFAI is to “assist the fire and emergency service agencies throughout the world in achieving excellence through self-assessment and accreditation in order to provide continuous quality improvement and the enhancement of service delivery to their communities."
-[1] The accreditation program provides an in-depth process of self-assessment for fire departments, granting accreditation to organizations that successfully complete the assessment process and an on-site evaluation by their peers.
+The vision of the CFAI is to “Be the catalyst for advancement of the fire and emergency service to create safe and resilient communities.”
+The accreditation program provides an in-depth process of self-assessment for fire departments, granting accreditation to organizations that successfully complete the assessment process and an on-site evaluation by their peers.

 For more information on Agency Accreditation, contact: